 As a result of digitalization, it’s no surprise that most magazines are going online and printed publications are becoming fewer.
 However, there are still readerships who prefer printed magazines, and you don’t want to lose those readers either.

-There are already thousands of magazines published with online readers on the web.
-It is a digital publication that has the exact same appearance and content as the paper version.
-This technique is used a lot for example in newspapers, periodicals and catalogs.
+There are already thousands of magazines published with online PDF readers on the web.
+These are digital publications that have the exact same appearance and content as the paper version.
+The technique is used a lot for example in newspapers, periodicals and catalogs.

-The usage of online readers has grown, but even with years gone by, they haven’t become more reader-friendly.
-The experience should be as pleasant to read as a printed magazine, but it’s not.
-An increasing number of readers are consuming media on mobile, which brings its own challenges for online readers.
-Using online readers is especially challenging in mobile devices and often impossible without a zooming tool.
+The usage of online PDF readers has grown, but even with years gone by, they haven’t become more reader-friendly.
+The reading experience should be as pleasant as with a printed magazine, but it’s not.
+An increasing number of readers are consuming media on mobile, which brings its own challenges for online PDF readers.
+Using online PDF readers is especially challenging in mobile devices and often impossible without a zooming tool.

-In addition to that, a magazine published with online reader is an entity that can’t be sectioned.
+In addition to that, a magazine published with an online PDF reader is an entity that can’t be sectioned.
 This is why it’s not possible to share only one article from a magazine in social media but instead you need to share the entire magazine.
-This means that many readers stay unreached as some articles with interesting content won’t reach their target audiences as well as they should.
+This means that many readers stay unreached as some of the articles won’t reach their target audiences as well as they should.

-The downside of online readers is also that you can not count readers per article.
-This way you lose all the important data on which type of content interests the readers and which does not.
+Another downside of online PDF readers is that you can’t count readers per article.
+This way you lose all the important data on which type of content interests the readers and which doesn’t.

 How Should you Digitalize your Printed Magazine?